jwetzell/showbridge-docs/src/content/docs/modules/network/tcp-client.md

         - CR `\r`
         - CRLF `\r\n`
         - [SLIP](https://en.wikipedia.org/wiki/Serial_Line_Internet_Protocol)
+        - RAW (no framing is done bytes are sent out as they are received)

 ### Example
 Open a TCP connection to `127.0.0.1` port 8888, any incoming data will be split on line-feed (`\n`)